StillKonfuzed/NewsGrabber/README.md

 News Grabber Bot

 The news grabber bot grabs news from popular sites and provides the news data in json format.
-Json data includes news title,image,content and a source link to the news.
+Json data includes news title,image,content and source link to the news.
-Api is available at : https://stillkonfuzed.in.net/NewsGrabber/
+Api & Docs is available at : https://stillkonfuzed.in.net/NewsGrabber/

-# here is a the grabber working live demo
+# Here is a quick demo of grabber working live.
 POST/GET link : https://stillkonfuzed.in.net/NewsGrabber/grabber/gsmarenaNewsGrabberDemo

 >The project is server side coded and will remain closed source forever!